b-arnett/LoRaWeatherStation/README.md

 - LoRaTests folder contains test code for the RYLR993 lite lora modules.
 - Documents contains pictures, notebook scans, and other documentation accumulated during this projects development.

+### To be added:
+- Commenting on test programs
+- Additional project documentation